DrC0okie/HEIG_CLD_Labo5/README.md

 Then, in order to deploy the cluster, we had to install the gcloud auth plugin with this command `gcloud components install gke-gcloud-auth-plugin`.

 > Copy the output of the `kubectl describe` command to describe your load balancer once completely initialized.
 >
 > Find out the public URL of the Frontend Service load balancer using `kubectl describe`.

-Once we deploy the service with de command `kubectl create -f frontend-svc.yaml` we can get the load balancer ip to access the todo app using the command `kubectl describe service frontend-svc`.
+Once we deploy the service with de command `kubectl create -f frontend-svc.yaml` we can get the load balancer IP to access the "todo" app using the command `kubectl describe service frontend-svc` :

 ![](figures/get-svc.png)

-or for less details, with de command `kubectl get frontend-svc` and retrieve the EXTERNAL-IP.
+For less details, we also can use the command `kubectl get frontend-svc` and retrieve the EXTERNAL-IP :

 ![](figures/get-svc-frontend-svc.png)

 > Access the public URL of the Service with a browser.
 You should be able to access the complete application and create a new ToDo.

-Finally we can access the deployed Todos app
+Finally we can access the deployed Todos app :

 ![](figures/App_deployed_on_GKE.png)

 > Document any difficulties you faced and how you overcame them.
 Copy the object descriptions into the lab report (if they are unchanged from the previous task just say so).

-Apart from the ip addresses, identifiers or dates, the other objects were not modified.
-We just added the front-end service.
-We provided the screenshot of the front-end service description earlier.
+Apart from the IP addresses, identifiers or dates, the other objects were not modified.
+We just added the frontend service.
+We provided the screenshot of the frontend service description earlier.

 # Task 3 - Add and exercise resilience